"Heroes" (David Bowie song): Usage in media

+The athletes of Great Britain entering the Olympic Stadium during the opening ceremony of the 2012 Summer Olympics.
+Heroes was played during the event.

-Bowie allowed Heroes to be used in advertising campaigns throughout his lifetime, from ads for cell phones, cars and softwares, to HBO Latin American programming, musical video games and sporting events.
+Bowie allowed Heroes to be used in advertising campaigns throughout his lifetime, from ads for cell phones, cars and software, to HBO Latin America programming, musical video games and sporting events.
 One such event was the opening ceremony of the 2012 Summer Olympics, where it was played as the British team entered the Olympic Stadium.
 In 2001, the song appeared in three prominent feature films: Antitrust, Moulin Rouge! and The Parole Officer.

 On television, the song has made appearances in Glee (2012), the US version of The Tomorrow People (2014) and Regular Show (2017), and on soundtrack albums for Heroes and Ninja Assassin (2009).
-Meanwhile, Gabriel's version was used in two episodes of the Netflix series Stranger Things in 2016 and 2019.
+Gabriel's version was used in two episodes of the Netflix series Stranger Things in 2016 and 2019, while Bowie's original played during the end credits in the final episode of the show.
+The song's usage came from one of the show's actors, Joe Keery, who believed the song would be a "perfect way" to conclude the series.
+Following its appearance in the final episode, the song experienced a significant spike of almost 500 percent on streaming services.
 Bowie's original was also featured in the film The Perks of Being a Wallflower (2012), and in the premiere trailer for the Brazilian film Praia do Futuro (2014).
 Five years later, Helden was played at the end of Jojo Rabbit.

-In 2007, a cover version of "Heroes" was made available as downloadable content for the Rock Band music video game series, as part of the "David Bowie Track Pack 01".
-The pack also includes "Moonage Daydream", and a cover version of "Queen Bitch".
+In 1998, the song featured in the video game NHL 99 as part of the first half of the game's intro.
+In 2007, a cover version of Heroes was made available as downloadable content for the Rock Band rhythm game series, as part of the "David Bowie Track Pack 01".
+The pack also includes "Moonage Daydream" (1972) and a cover version of "Queen Bitch" (1971).

 Personnel

-According to biographer Chris O'Leary:
+According to Chris O'Leary and Benoît Clerc: